-Reports: Myanmar releases 4 foreign prisoners in amnesty
+Reports: Myanmar releasing 4 foreign prisoners in amnesty

-BANGKOK (AP) — Myanmar media outlets are reporting the country’s military-controlled government has released an Australian academic, a Japanese filmmaker and an ex-British diplomat as part of a prisoner amnesty to mark the country’s National Victory Day.
+BANGKOK (AP) — Myanmar’s state media reported the country’s military-controlled government was releasing and deporting an Australian academic, a Japanese filmmaker and an ex-British diplomat as part of a prisoner amnesty to mark the country’s National Victory Day.

 Government’s spokesperson Maj.
-Gen. Zaw Min Tun told the Voice of Myanmar and Yangon Media Group on Thursday that Sean Turnell, Toru Kubota and Vicky Bowman, as well as an unidentified American, had been released and deported.
+Gen. Zaw Min Tun told the Voice of Myanmar and Yangon Media Group on Thursday that Sean Turnell, Toru Kubota and Vicky Bowman, as well as an unidentified American, were being released and deported.

-There was no immediate independent confirmation they had been released.
+Myanmar’s state-run MRTV later confirmed the reports, but there was no immediate independent confirmation they had been released.

 Turnell, 58, an associate professor in economics at Sydney’s Macquarie University, was arrested by security forces at a hotel in Yangon.
 He was sentenced in September to three years in prison for violating the country’s official secrets law and immigration law.